yuezhenglingluan/USC_EE533_lab7/lab7/EE533_Lab7_Report.md

 ```

-### 1.3 List of instruction needs to be implemented
+### 1.3 List of Instruction Extracted from Bubble Sort.s that Needs to be Implemented

  <!-- - add
  - sub